ppy/osu-wiki/wiki/Glossary/en.md

 - Elite Beat Agents, one of the DS games that _osu!_ is based on.
   See [Elite Beat Agents - Wikipedia](https://en.wikipedia.org/wiki/Elite_Beat_Agents) for more details.
-- The collective term for the playable characters in that game (referring to meaning above), e.g. "The EBA" or "The Agents"
+- The collective term for the playable characters in that game (referring to meaning above) (e.g. "The EBA" or "The Agents").

 ## F